MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 ### Database servers

-SharePoint Server v.Next requires SQL Server 2019 for its databases.
+SharePoint Server requires SQL Server 2019 for its databases.
 Earlier versions of SQL Server are not supported.
 You can download evaluation copies of SQL Server 2019 from the Microsoft Evaluation Center.

 - [SQL Server 2019](https://www.microsoft.com/en-in/evalcenter/evaluate-sql-server-2019)